pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]

 ???
-Spotting the bug is not supposed to be easy :p
+Spotting the bug is supposed to be a rhetorical exercise :p